-One of the Geelong traditions is Gala Day, it has been running for over 90 years and brought joy to generations of people from Geelong and surrounds.
-Gala Day has been a day for young and young at heart to celebrate and really have fun along the 2km city loop.
+One of the Geelong traditions is Gala Day, it has been running for over 90 years and has brought joy to generations of people from Geelong and surrounds.
+Gala Day has been a day for the young and young at heart to celebrate and really have fun along the 2km city loop.

 Gala Day raises much needed funds for the Geelong Hospital Appeal which is supported by dozens of community groups and businesses in the region.
 The first Gala Day was held in November of 1916 as a major fund raiser for the Red Cross Society’s World War 1 effort.
-The Geelong Advertiser at the time reported it as “the gayest spectacle, and the highest in patriotic purpose” – how words have changed over the years.
+The Geelong Advertiser at the time reported it as “the gayest spectacle, and the highest in patriotic purpose”; how words have changed over the years.
 The first event was a huge success raising 5500 pounds for the Red Cross, which must be an enormous amount in today’s terms.
 The Geelong Hospital took over the festival in 1927 and has ran it ever since.

-During the 40’s 50s, 60’s and even into the 70’s Gala Day was the probably biggest event on the Geelong Calendar, and crowds were enormous.
+During the 40’s 50s, 60’s and even into the 70’s Gala Day was probably biggest event on the Geelong Calendar, and crowds were enormous.
 After the parade Moorabool Street from Malop Street to the water transformed and jam packed with amusements, a side show alley and huge carnival rides, which ran into the late evening.
 Today Gala Day has been scaled down to a more manageable size and to compete with the other events in the town.
-But it remains as one of our premier events and much loved by the people of Geelong.
+Gala Day remains as one of our premier events and much loved by the people of Geelong.

 For more details of this years event check out the Barwon Health website http://www.barwonhealth.org.au/geelonghospitalappeal or keep an eye out on our whats on guide for next years event.